 I try to forget those nights when I read books under the moonlight because the electricity was off.
 The Socialist Republic of Romania must have been a sea of darkness from above all those years ago.
 It sounds kind of romantic, but it wasn’t.
 My eyes were hurting.
-The air was cold and the memory of it is still a dull pain in my bones.
+The air was frosty and the memory of it is still a dull pain in my bones.

 When I got my first paycheck, I bought books.
 Reading was still the only form of freedom.
 As years passed, I moved through careers, jobs, and always felt a prisoner.
 Reading kept me sane.
 Reading and living in the worlds created by words was my freedom.
 All these years are now part of a career path taking me to the only job I can have as a free person: writer.

 Now I live not only in other people’s free worlds.
 I create my own worlds and invite people in.